Dates for your Diary 2018

 Best Allotment Competition 2018

+The competition judging followed a similar format to last year.
 As proposed, each site was judged by two guest wardens from other sites.
 Hopefully this has been successful in most people’s opinion.
 We would appreciate your feedback and alternative ideas for next year.
 Anyway, now down to business.

-Click here for the Site Results.
+Click here for the Site Result.

 For The Attention of All Tenants